 As I was 3 rounds into getting my butt kicked at my local CrossFit box yesterday, I thought to myself...Wow!....This is Awesome!

-In our small Colorado town, I was the first annoyingly passionate CrossFitter who talked about nothing other than CrossFit to anyone who would listen, and that passion led me to start a gym.
+In our small Colorado town, I was the first annoyingly passionate CrossFitter who talked about nothing other than the CrossFit gym program to anyone who would listen, and that passion led me to start a gym.

 However, when you see how big our gym is, and how many people come, it's easy to forget our humble beginnings.